lespalt/iRon/README.md

 The app does not require installation.
 Just copy the executable to a folder of your choice.
 Make sure the folder is not write protected, as iRon will attempt to save its configuration file in the working directory.

-To use, simply run the executable.
+To use it, simply run the executable.
 It doesn't matter whether you do this before or after launching iRacing.
 A console window will pop up, indicating that iRon is running.
 Once you're in the car in iRacing, the overlays should show up, and you can configure things to your liking.
+I recommend running iRacing in borderless window mode.
+Overlays *might* work in other modes as well, but I haven't tested it.

 ---